A coal power plant demolition serves as a poignant historical moment for the Navajo

 When Eisenfeld first moved to the area nearly 20 years ago, coal mining and coal power were on the rise in northwest New Mexico.
 Today, several large-scale solar projects are in the works.

 He’d scheduled these tours with EcoFlight on Aug.
-24 to showcase these big changes but also to witness the demolition of the San Juan Generating Station.
+24 to showcase big regional changes and witness the demolition of the San Juan Generating Station.
 That was the day its long, slender smokestacks collapsed into dust.

 The quick work of demolition

+But the smokestacks are visible from hundreds of miles away.
+They have been a monumental presence on this landscape since the 1970s, and they’ve become powerful symbols to the people who live in the region — especially the Navajo people.

 The Aug.
 24 demolition was a poignant moment in the Navajo Nation’s long and complex history with energy development.
-Over seven decades, coal and the energy made from it have become entwined with the Navajo’s cultural beliefs, community life and the Navajo Nation economy.
+Over seven decades, coal and the energy made from it have become entwined with the Navajo’s cultural beliefs, community life, ann economy.

 On the morning of the demolition, employees of Public Utility of New Mexico transported visitors in a passenger van to a dirt lot on site.
 We drove past the massive concrete block of a building, weaving between heaps of scrap metal slated to be recycled.